chipsalliance/sv-tests/README.md

 * Make the tool available from [Anaconda](https://anaconda.org/) by either:
   * Adding the tool to the [SymbiFlow/conda-packages](https://github.com/SymbiFlow/conda-packages) repository.
-  * Adding the tool any other `conda` channel.
+  * Adding the tool to any other `conda` channel.

-  If the tool is already avilable as a `conda` package you can skip this step.
+  If the tool is already available as a `conda` package you can skip this step.
 * Add the conda package as a dependency in `conf/environment.yml`.
 * Add the tool as a submodule to this repository via `git submodule add <git_url> third_party/tools/<name>`.
 * Add a target for building and installing the tool manually in `tools/runners.mk`